gmxBlock/kahootClone/FrontEnd/kahoot-clone-frontend/README.md

-# Kahoot Clone Frontend
+# Thinkaton Frontend

-This project is a frontend application for the Kahoot Clone, designed to work seamlessly with the backend server.
+This project is a frontend application for the Thinkaton, designed to work seamlessly with the backend server.
 It is built using React and provides a user-friendly interface for authentication, quiz management, and gameplay.

 ## Features